nyu-software-engineering/project-proposal/instructions.md

 ## Collaboration

 You are welcome to write a proposal with up to 5 other students, if desired.
-If you do work with others on the proposal, you **must** clearly indicate the names of all the team members in your proposal.
+If you do work with others on the proposal, you **must** clearly indicate the names of all the team members in your proposal, where the names link to their GitHub user profiles.

 ## What to include